RimzhimTewari/cadd-capstone-molecular-docking/results/docking/interpretation.md

 ### Ibuprofen

 Ibuprofen exhibited a conventional hydrogen bond with MET A:49.
-Beyond that, pi–alkyl and alkyl contacts with MET A:165 and PRO A:168 were observed, implying a binding orientation that is likely helped by hydrophobic packing within the pocket.
+Beyond that, pi–alkyl and alkyl contacts with MET A:165 and PRO A:168 were observed, implying a binding orientation that is possibly supported by hydrophobic interactions within the pocket.

 ### Lumefantrine